 If it’s a new strain – rest is best.
 If you’ve recently strained something it’s a type of over-movement and you don’t want to further stretch it.
 Time and rest is the best thing for a new strain.
 Avoiding any postures that affect your injured area is your safest bet.

-For you we recommend our more invigorating classes like the Strengthen / Flow and Yoga Aerial Swing to balance out your tendency towards lower energy.
+For you we recommend our more invigorating classes like the Strengthen / Flow to balance out your tendency towards lower energy.
 These classes were intended for YOU, not for people who are already energetic!
 They will help get your heart rate going and increase energy and blood flow which are very balancing for lethargy and depression.